In some circumstances, the machine may work not as well or expected, and this situation can be traced by the use of anomalies.

 -

-Description: the text describing the occurred problem.
+Description: the text describing the occurred anomaly.

 -